'Pharma Bro' Martin Shkreli is ordered to return $64M, barred from drug industry

 Shkreli eventually offered hospitals half off — still amounting to a 2,500% increase.
 But patients normally take most of the weekslong treatment after returning home, so they and their insurers still faced the $750-a-pill price.

-Vyera and its parent company, Phoenixus AG, settled last month, agreeing to provide up to $40 million in relief over 10 years to consumers and to make Daraprim available to any potential generic competitor at the cost of producing the drug.
+Vyera and its parent company, Phoenixus, settled last month, agreeing to provide up to $40 million in relief over 10 years to consumers and to make Daraprim available to any potential generic competitor at the cost of producing the drug.

-Former Vyera CEO Kevin Mulleady agreed to pay $250,000 if he violates the settlement, which barred him from working for a pharmaceutical company" for seven years.
+Former Vyera CEO Kevin Mulleady agreed to pay $250,000 if he violates the settlement, which bars him from working for a pharmaceutical company for seven years.

 Shkreli proceeded to trial.